 Most coconut waters are technically compatible, containing only natural sugars from the coconut.
 However, some brands add sugar to their ingredients, so read your labels.
 Anything with added sugar is out for your Whole30.

 Tip: Coconut water is essentially a “light” fruit juice.
 If you’re involved in endurance athletics, work in a profession that leaves you prone to dehydration, or just want a refreshing treat, coconut water can be a fine choice for rehydration.
 Just don’t let coconut water take the place of plain old water in your daily routine.

 Coconut milk yogurt: Read your labels

-Most coconut milk yogurt contains added sugar, but there are some plain varieties that would be considered Whole30-compliant, and a source of natural probiotics.
+Most coconut milk yogurt contains added sugar, but there are some plain varieties that would be considered Whole30-compatible, and a source of natural probiotics.
 Just don’t turn it into a breakfast bowl with dried fruit, shredded coconut, and cacao nibs, m’kay?